Here is a little bit about myself what got me into audio..

 Fast forward to my teenage years when I brought my first real decent amplifier – the classic AWA/Hitachi AHA-330.
 I loved the look of the brushed aluminum front panel with the big volume control and those VU meters looked cool when lit up.
 I had it connected to an early Pioneer PDM6 CD player running into a pair of Philips HiFi International 4- way speakers and the sound I thought was pretty darn good.
 By now I had part time job working for a local electronic repair shop fixing TV’s/VCR’s and stereo gear which eventually turned into a full time job once I had finished my studies at Hutt Valley Polytech (now Wel-Tec)

-It wasn’t until one day a customer brought in a huge Pioneer Quadraphonic Receiver (think it was a QX9900) in for repair and my eyes nearly popped out of my head when I first saw this thing and how it looked with its impressive front panel and the flap that came down revealing all the controls, it was huge and heavy and I liked it.
+It wasn’t until one day a customer brought in a huge Pioneer Receiver (think it was a SX-9000) in for repair and my eyes nearly popped out of my head when I first saw this thing and how it looked with its impressive front panel and the flap that came down revealing all the controls, it was huge and heavy and I liked it.

 And that Pioneer is what was responsible for starting me on wanting to collect Pioneer.
-The next Pioneer I got was an SX-850 and then the big jump to the famous Pioneer SX1280 which got in 1995 and still own.
+The next Pioneer I got was an SX-850 and then the big jump to a Pioneer SX1280 which I got in 1995 and still own.
 Not long after obtaining the SX1280 through a mutual contact and shelling out quite a few dollars for it back then, I met another fellow enthusiast who introduced me to Sansui and that started another brand I liked from the word go.

 The quality and workmanship of the gear from this period cannot be surpassed and the look, feel and the sound of this older gear is something that is hard to beat.